blue271828/docker-mecab/README.md

-This container has [MeCab](http://taku910.github.io/mecab/) installed and ready to use.
+This image has [MeCab](http://taku910.github.io/mecab/) installed and ready to use.
 MeCab is a Japanese open source morphological analysis library.
 Please refer the MeCab documentation for more information.

 ## Usage

-This project provides container images on [Docker Hub](https://hub.docker.com/r/blue271828/mecab).
+This project provides images on [Docker Hub](https://hub.docker.com/r/blue271828/mecab).

 ```bash
 $ docker pull blue271828/mecab